wp-plugins/40nuggets/readme.txt

 Here are a few ways:

-* Targeting by territory: If you’re a seller that is focused on Ohio, for example, you can now be sure that your CTA’s are focused on approximately that population.
+* Targeting by territory: If you’re a seller that is focused on Ohio, for example, you can now be sure that your popups are focused on approximately that population.
-* Language: You can use a CTA to welcome or engage visitors from different countries in their own language.
+* Language: You can use a popup to welcome or engage visitors from different countries in their own language.
 This may significantly increase your conversion rates for those regions.
 * Targeted discounts: You can offer shipping discounts to regions where it might make the difference in the buying decision.
 * Targeted Announcements: You can make announcements to people based on region.